Energy Levels of Hydrogen Atom

-- An atom possesses several stable circular orbits in which an electron can stay.
+- An atom possesses several stable circular orbitals in which an electron can stay.
 Thus an electron stays in a particular orbit where no emission or absorption of energy occurs.
 These orbits are called energy levels of an atom.

 The energy levels designated by numbers 1, 2, 3, …….. or capital letters, K, L, M, …….. starting from the nucleus of the atom.
 Thus the energy associated with a certain energy level increases with the increase of its distance from the nucleus.
 If E1, E2, E3 …… denotes the number of energy levels of 1 (K-shell), 2 (L-shell), 3 (M-shell) ……. then the order of energy levels are, E1ㄑE2ㄑE3ㄑ……

 - The angular momentum of an electron moving in an orbit is an integral multiple of h/2π.
 This integral multiple is known as the principal quantum energy levels of hydrogen.